 There are many striking examples of red rock formations around Sedona, but one iconic building is the Chapel of the Holy Cross.
 Tourists often come to photograph the church that juts right out of the side of a mountain.
 It was designed by Marguerite Brunswig Staude, who was a pupil of Frank Lloyd Wright, according to the Sedona Tourism Council’s website.

 As is to be expected in a town of such beauty and artistry, the real estate prices around Sedona do tend to sit on the higher side for averages in Arizona, according to real estate website Trulia.
+People look to sell real estate that is luxurious in the region, however.
 The median sales price for homes sits around $325,000 with many beautiful and extensive properties reaching the $1 million mark.